 • Explosives, firearms, ammunition, or pistol parts

-• Counterfeit or altered currency including forged credit cards
+• Counterfeit or altered currency, including forged credit cards

-• Materials including books and drawings that may harm public morals or safety (for example pornography)
+• Materials including books and drawings that may harm public morals or safety (for example, pornography)

 • Child pornography

-• Materials that infringe on copyright (for example pirated movies)
+• Materials that infringe on copyright (for example, pirated movies)

 Restricted goods and items

-Medicine for personal use is also subject to restrictions.
-Generally, you can only bring a limited supply.
-If you need to bring more, you need to get a “Yunyu Kakunin-sho“.
-To get one you need to prepare some paperwork, including an application form and either a prescription or directions for use wth your doctor’s name on them.
-Then, you’ll need to post or email these off, and you’ll recieve the Yunyu Kakunin-sho back within a few business days.
+To get one, you need to prepare some paperwork, including an application form and either a prescription or directions for use with your doctor’s name on them.
+Then, you’ll need to post or email these off, and you’ll receive the Import Confirmation Form back within a few business days.

-Keep in mind that there are some medications which are commonly prescribed overseas that are not legal in Japan.
-While short term visitors can bring these medicines with them, you can’t bring a long term supply using the Yunyu Kakunin-sho.
-Your best option is consult your doctor or a travel specialist ahead of time to find the right solution for you.
+Keep in mind that there are some medications that are commonly prescribed overseas that are not legal in Japan.
+While short-term visitors can, in some cases, bring these medicines with them, you can’t bring a longer-term supply using the Yunyu Kakunin-sho.

-There are also restrictions on cosmetics, and a limit on the amount/value of duty-free items.
-If you are carrying more than ¥1,000,000 (equivalent to 1 million yen) in cash, checks, traveler’s checks, promissory notes, or securities you must declare it.
+If you are carrying more than ¥1,000,000 (equivalent to 1 million yen) in cash, checks, traveler’s checks, promissory notes, or securities, you must declare it.
 This is regardless of currency.

 Where can I get more information?

 • Visiting Japan website: A Japanese government website for tourists.
-It includes COVID-19 related information as well as safety tips, disaster prevention, and weather information
+It includes COVID-19-related information as well as safety tips, disaster prevention, and weather information

 • The Ministry of Foreign Affairs website (Consular services section): For information related to visas and foreign affairs

-• Japan Customs website: For information related to customs and what items/goods you can bring into Japan
+• Japan Customs website: For information related to Customs and what items/goods you can bring into Japan

 • Your country’s Embassy/Consulate General of Japan’s website: For information specific to your country, especially for visas